 Running bamboos have no respect for property lines or antique rose gardens.
 They can tear up your lawn, and your neighbors’ lawns.
 They can also wreak havoc on your sprinkler system, even your plumbing and your gas line.
 Bamboo has even been known to get into the exterior walls of a house.

 And when you (or your neighbor) finally decide you’ve had enough, you’ll have your work cut out for you.
-Removing a well-established grove of running bamboo can be one of the greatest challenges in a master gardener’s play book.
+Removing a well-established grove of running bamboo can be one of the greatest challenges in a master gardener’s playbook.
 Bring out all your heavy tools, including a pick ax and a saws-all.
-You might even need to rent a back-ho.
+You might even need to rent a back-hoe.

 Run for your life

 All members of the genus Phyllostachys are runners and should be handled with care.
-Luckily, you can easily recognize a Phyllostachys by the prominent groove (sulcus) that runs along the length of each segment (internode).
+Luckily, you can usually recognize a Phyllostachys by its branching or the prominent indentation (sulcus groove) that runs along the length of each segment (internode).

 Knowing this, you might wonder, why would I ever plant a running bamboo?
 But as it happens, there are a few running bamboos that are among the most popular strains.
 Black bamboo (Phyllostachys nigra) has beautiful deep green foliage and dark canes that look wonderful in the garden and are lovely for building.
 Phyllostachys vivax is also popular for its massive height and girth.
 Its poles provide great privacy and are excellent for construction purposes.

 Privacy screens and hedges are one of the most common reasons why people choose to plant bamboo.
 And when they do this, they want the hedge to fill in quickly.
-Therefore it makes sense to select a fast growing variety of bamboo, and that’s usually a runner.
+Therefore, it often makes sense to select a fast-growing variety of bamboo, and that’s usually a runner.

 Containing bamboo